waffler-io/waffler/README.md

 [![License](https://img.shields.io/github/license/waffler-io/waffler)](LICENSE)

 # The #[Waffler] Project
+This package is currently in development and is experimental.
+Do not use it in production.

 ## Getting started
-- This package requires PHP 8 or above.
+- This package requires PHP 8.4 or above.

 ### Installing standalone